The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Toric Calabi-Yau Varieties

 \subsection{Cone over $\IP^2$}

-We return to our Question \ref{q:MQ} of relating the quiver and the Calabi-Yau 3-fold, which in the toric context translates to \begin{question} What quiver with superpotential $\cQ$ has its representation variety (VMS) $\cM(\cQ)$ that is an affine toric Calabi-Yau 3-fold with toric diagram $\cD$ (a lattice convex polygon)? \end{question} So far, we know the clover quiver \eqref{c3} corresponds to $\IC^3$, or $\cD = \{(0,0); \ (0,1); \ (1,0)\}$, the (minimal) lattice triangle.
+We return to our Question \ref{q:MQ} of relating the quiver and the Calabi-Yau 3-fold, which in the toric context translates to \begin{question} What quiver with superpotential $\cQ$ has its representation variety (VMS) $\cM(\cQ)$ that is an affine toric Calabi-Yau 3-fold with toric diagram $\cD$ (a lattice convex polygon)? \end{question} So far, we know the clover quiver \eqref{c3} corresponds to $\IC^3$, or

+the (minimal) lattice triangle.
 Also, we know that lattice triangle with legs $(p,q)$ corresponds to the McKay quiver for $\IZ/p\IZ \times \IZ/q\IZ$, which turns out to be the clover repeated $pq$ number of times, with all nodes tri-valent.
 In physics, this is known as a {\it brane-box model} \cite{branebox}.
+As an illustration, in Figure \ref{f:z3z3reso}, we draw the toric diagram for $\IC^3 \slash (\IZ/3\IZ) \times (\IZ/3\IZ)$, as well as how the cones over $\IP^2$ on which we now turn, as well as over its toric blow-ups (the toric del Pezzo surfaces).

 It is expedient to illustrate all of this with a simple but important example.
 Consider the action on $\IC^3[x,y,z]$ by a $\IZ/(3\IZ)$ action

 This is an $SU(3)$ action since the matrix Diag$(\omega_3,\omega_3,\omega_3)$ is special unitary.
 There are 3 irreps for the Abelian group $\IZ/(3\IZ)$, all of dimension one, ${\bf 1}$, ${\bf 1}_{\omega_3}$, and ${\bf 1}_{\omega_3^2}$ and the action corresponds to a 3-dimensional reducible representation $R_3 = {\bf 1}_{\omega_3}^{\oplus 3}$.
 The quiver can then be obtained from the analogue of \eqref{McKay2}, viz.,